wetet2/WebRTC-Multi/README.md

 This has two kind of web page.
 One is showing a list of rooms (rooms.html) and the other one is actually working with WebRTC (main.html / main_cam.html)

-If you have any question, please leave you message in Issues
+If you have any question, please leave your message in Issues